Here’s Our Rant About Aeva Technologies Inc. (AEVA)

 Sponsored

 The average price from analysts is $24.25.
-Today, the average trading volume of AEVA was 1.59M shares.
+AEVA currently public float of 71.69M and currently shorts hold a 0.98% ratio of that float.
+Today, the average trading volume of AEVA was 1.57M shares.

 AEVA’s Market Performance